 - What are the risks of smoking marijuana for ten years?

 I aim to help patients prevent disasters before they ever become aware of a symptom.
-Thankless in many ways, but rewarding strategically.
+Thankless in many ways, but rewarding when you think about the strategy of healthy long lives.
 I specialize in assisting patients in achieving behavioral changes that add years to their lives.

 I also like to study chronic brain problems like Parkinson’s, depression, bipolar, seizures, addiction, anxiety, high blood pressure, strokes, and brain fog.
 My practice displays a calico pattern of brains that don’t work correctly.

 However, if you have one of the ‘bad boys’-I’m talking about cancers that kill people within six months- even Mayo Clinic will refer you to the crown jewel of all cancer treatment centers: M.D.
 Anderson.
 This organization leads innovation worldwide in treating cancer.

 Releasing Their Cancer Protocol

 When M.D.
 Anderson releases a cancer protocol, the medical world should sit up and pay attention.
 Strangely, M.D.
 Anderson did not announce their newly implemented ketosis protocol at any medical conference.
 I did NOT read about this update in any medical journal.